top of page

 I’m already trained in Wilson, Barton, OG, or another multisensory method.
 Would I still find this training important and valuable?

 Absolutely.
 This is a comprehensive therapy program that goes beyond Tier 1 or Tier 2 support and provides training in therapeutic, specialized instruction for students with written language disorders at the Tier 3 level.
-Take Flight saves teachers countless hours of plan time as it provides evidence-based programming that has been researched in both the clinical setting as well as schools for decades, and reiterated to best suit needs of groups, or individuals of many ages.
+Take Flight saves teachers countless hours of plan time as it provides evidence-based programming that has been researched in both clinical setting as well as in schools for decades, reiterated over time utilizing the research data, to best suit needs of groups, or individuals of many ages.

 Is Take Flight on the advisory list of programming with the Colorado Department of Education?